ViperX7/picoCTF_2019/README.md

 # picoCTF_2019
-Solutions and Writeups for PicoCTF 2019 challenges
+Solutions and writeups for the challenges that I have solved during picoCTF 2019

+This Repo isn't completed yet new writups are being added reguarly so stay tuned